probablyoffline/hardware-controlcube/README.md

-Scenario prop for outdoor activities
+Scenario prop for outdoor activities.
+Currently powered by arduino.

 This is the first thing I ever built and coded.
 Don't look it directly in the eyes.....